alexeyinkin/eb-1a/1-process/README.md

 after the NVC accepted the fee.

 DS-260 is a long form,
-and they estimate it to take 155 minutes to fill it out.
+and they estimate it to take 155 minutes to fill out.
 It took me something about that.

 The form was automatically saved